Symbols from Bi-Projections: Bi-projective ``Fibration'' of and the simplex contour

 \section{Bi-projective ``Fibration'' of $\mathbb{CP}^d$ and the simplex contour}

 Before analyzing the discontinuity contours, let us think a bit more about what is done when one actually computes the integrals.
 The aim is to put this procedure in a more geometric point of view.
-From the previous section we see that the contour for a discontinuity typically has one less integration to do as compared to the original integral, because one of the integrals turns into the transversal part of the new contour, thus becoming a residue computation, which is effectively just an algebraic operation.
+From the previous section we see that the contour for a discontinuity typically has one less integration to do as compared to the original integral, because the one-dimensional transversal part of the integral contour turns into a circle, thus becoming a residue computation, which is effectively just a matter of Laurent expansion.
 Nevertheless, we need to learn how to properly extract the transversal part of the contour and how to properly handle the remaining integrals.
 These are non-trivial when the integrand singularity $S$ is nonlinear.
 The geometric view point will provide a useful and systematic tool to answer these questions.
 Its application to the discontinuity computation will be discussed in the next section.